-While I knew I eventually did want to make money from my blog, the first few months I focused on producing content and growing a following.
+While I knew I eventually did want to make money from my blog, during the first few months I focused on producing content and growing a following.
 While monetization was always in the back of my mind, it was not something I was able to do from day one.
-So I just kept plugging away, putting out content, interacting with others on social media. and just getting my voice out there.
+So I just kept plugging away, putting out content and interacting with others on social media. and just getting my voice out there.

 Starting With Sponsors